How to Keep Your Business Receipts Organized

 When Your Income Tax is Filed

-If you ever have any kind of dispute with the Canada Revenue Agency, IRS, or simply get audited, your receipts will be crucial evidence.
+If you ever have any dispute with the Canada Revenue Agency, IRS, or get audited, your receipts will be crucial evidence.